Income Tax Slab Rate for F.Y. 2023-24 / F.Y. 2024-25

 Surcharge and Education Cess shall be applicable as per existing rates.

-Just to conclude here that, new tax regime is optional.
+Just to conclude here, the new tax regime is optional.
 Taxpayers who want to claim available exemptions/ deductions would be taxed as per the existing rates (old tax regime).

-Those who want to take the benefits of lower tax rate under new tax regime have to forego available exemptions, deductions.
+Those who want to take the benefits of the lower tax rate under the new tax regime have to forego available exemptions, deductions.

 Individuals having taxable income up to INR 5 lakh continue to be exempt from tax liability under the existing and new tax regime.